COVID-19 Has Changed the Way Europeans Go to Mass — For the Worse

 Most noticeable was that in every church I visited, Communion in the hand was obligatory and vigorously applied, even though its efficacy in terms of providing better hygiene is questionable and, more importantly, various prelates and clergy including Cardinal Robert Sarah have considered Communion in the hand — only ever meant to be a rare exception — to be sacrilegious.

-In a church in Bavaria, the sacristan even brought out a portable square glass screen during Holy Communion and placed it between the priest and the communicant so that the only way to receive was by placing one’s hands below the screen to receive Holy Communion.
+In a church in Bavaria, the sacristan brought out a portable square glass screen during Holy Communion and placed it between the priest and the communicant so that the only way to receive was by placing one’s hands below the screen to receive Holy Communion.

 In a church in Florence, the faithful were required to stay seated as the priest distributed Holy Communion to socially distanced faithful in the pews, even though during the offertory, the faithful were invited to walk up to the foot of the altar and place their offering in a basket.